allejok96/jw-scripts/README.md

 *But please, somebody think of the servers!* :-)

-#### How does this work?

-The script downloads JSON files supplied by jw.org and mediator.jw.org.
-It then sorts out the titles and video links, optionally downloads them, and saves them in m3u playlists or creates a directory structure with symlinks.

-When downloading media, existing files won't be overwritten.
-If a file gets corrupted, you must delete it manually before the script downloads a new version.

-And yes, I know parsing JSON could be done a thousand times simpler in any programming/scripting language like Python, but unfortunately I only know bash.

 #### Is this a violation of the ToS?

 The [ToS](http://www.jw.org/en/terms-of-use/) states that *"free, non-commercial applications designed to download electronic files"* is allowed.
 So it's seems OK.

 It's also worth mentioning that these scripts practically does the same thing as the JavaScripts that run when you visit the jw.org website.
 The only difference is that these bash scripts are more inefficient, and generates text files instead of HTML.
-(Oh, and nowdays it can download the media files too!)
+(Oh, and they can download the media files too!)

 #### I want this to do XYZ!
 But it don't!